Nangong (surname)

-Namgung is an East Asian surname that sees varying levels of use in Vietnam, China, Japan, and Korea.
+Nangong is a Chinese surname that sees varying levels of use in East Asia.

-Regardless of country, Namgung is considered to be an uncommon surname, as only a small number of people have the surname.
+Regardless of country, Nangong is considered to be an uncommon surname, as only a small number of people have the surname.

 Mainland China

 In Mainland China, the surname Nangong appears in the Song dynasty book Hundred Family Surnames.
 According to a statistical analysis released by the National Bureau of Statistics of China in 2014, Nangong is estimated to be the surname for 13,000 people in China in 2010.

 Hong Kong

 In Hong Kong, Namgung is a surname that is often associated with the "Mailbox of Madame Namgung" (南宮夫人信箱), a Dear Abby-style advice column in the 1950s and 1960s that often dispenses tips and advises related to Human sexuality.

 Japan

 In Japan, the surname Nangū is estimated to be the surname of about 200 people, with half of them concentrated in the Hyōgo Prefecture, Osaka Prefecture, and Tokyo.